rafiunshoron/sentiment-analysis-roberta/README.md

 - The first application startup can be slow on a CPU because the model must be downloaded and loaded into memory.
 - Predictions reflect patterns learned by the pretrained model and should not be treated as objective judgments.

-## Résumé Description

-> Built a Transformer-based sentiment-analysis web application using Python, PyTorch, Hugging Face Transformers, and Streamlit.
-Integrated a pretrained RoBERTa model to classify English text as negative, neutral, or positive and display confidence scores and class probabilities through an interactive interface.

 ## Model Credit